-- On October 26, 2023, the Company announced that it was undertaking a non-brokered private placement of up to 15 million units of the Company at an offering price of C\$0.10 per unit for gross proceeds to the Company of up to C\$1,500,000 (the "October 2023 Private Placement").
-Each unit shall consist of one common share of the Company and one full common share purchase warrant exercisable for one common share at a price of C\$0.25 at any time on or before the date which is 24 months after the closing date of the initial tranche of the October 2023 Private Placement (the "Closing Date").
-The warrants are subject to accelerated expiry to the date that is 30 days following the date of a news release issued by the Company announcing the accelerated expiry date in the event that the closing price of the common shares of the Company is greater than C\$0.50 for 10 consecutive trading days on the TSX Venture Exchange any time after the first 12 months from the Closing Date.
-The proposed use of proceeds from the Offering is to fund general working capital. - On September 15, 2023, the Company announced the approval of the grant of incentive stock options, subject to customary stock exchange approvals, for the purchase of 3,350,000 common shares, of which 2,485,000 were granted to directors and officers of the Company.
-The options are exercisable at \$0.30 and expire five years from the date of grant. - On June 5, 2023, the Company announced that it closed on a second and final tranche of a non-brokered private placement (the "April 2023 Private Placement").
-The Company issued a total of 10,564,000 equity units at \$0.25 per unit for total gross proceeds from the April 2023 Private Placement of \$2.6 million.
-Each unit consisted of one common share and one common share purchase warrant (exercisable for one common share at \$0.35 for a two-year period from April 21, 2023).
-In connection with the offering, the Company paid certain securities dealers total cash finder's fees of \$69,210 and issued 276,840 non-transferable finder's warrants, with the finder's warrants having the same terms as the unit warrants.
+- On April 9, 2024, the Company announced that it is undertaking a private placement of up to 7,142,858 million units of the Company at an offering price of \$0.14 per unit for gross proceeds to the Company of up to \$1,000,000.
+Each offered unit consists of one common share of the Company and one full common share purchase warrant of the Company.
+Each warrant will entitle the holder thereof to purchase one common share of the Company at a price of C\$0.25 at any time on or before the date which is 12 months after the closing date of the offering.
+The warrants are subject to an accelerated expiry if, anytime following the date that is four months after the closing date, the closing price of the Company's shares on the TSX Venture, or such other market as the shares may trade from time to time, is or exceeds CDN\$0.375 for any ten consecutive trading days, in which event the holder of the warrant may, at the Company's election, be given notice and the Company will issue a press release announcing that the warrants will expire 30 days following the date of such press release.
+The proposed use of proceeds from the offering is to fund general working capital. - On December 15, 2023, the Company closed a non-brokered private placement (the "December 2023 Placement") by issuing a total of 9,851,000 units at a price of \$0.10 per unit for gross proceeds of \$981,500, of which Insiders of the Company acquired an aggregate of 547,000 units for a total of \$54,700.
+Each unit consisted of a common share and a share purchase warrant, exercisable at \$0.25 for a two-year period from the date of issuance.
+In connection with the December 2023 Placement, the Company paid cash finders' fees of \$19,824 and issued 198,240 non-transferable finders' warrants, each having the same terms as the unit warrants.
+The proposed use of proceeds from the December 2023 Placement is to fund general working capital.

-Management's Discussion and Analysis of Financial Condition and Results of Operations For the three and nine months ended September 30, 2023 (In Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations For the year ended December 31, 2023 (In Canadian dollars, unless otherwise noted)